 This federal program says on their webpage:

-“You could receive up to $30,000 in non-repayable assistance towards the salary of a post-secondary graduate who can help your business research, develop and commercialize new technologies.
-To be eligible, you must:
+“You could receive a financial contribution towards the salary of a post-secondary graduate to help you research, develop and commercialize new technologies.
+To be eligible, your business needs to:

-- Be ready to enhance your innovation capacity”
+- Be ready to enhance its innovation capacity

 Opportunities Fund – Funding for Employers and Organizations

 This is a federal program.
-“As an employer, you could access a wage subsidy to hire Canadians with disabilities.
-Conditions apply.”
+“If you’re an employer, you could get a wage subsidy to hire someone with a disability.
+Before proceeding with the project, you are required to get approval.”
 See the website for more information.

 Science and Technology Internship Program